SATICSE/saticse.github.io/README.md

 * Create new pull request

-  Click the button on new pull request to merge those two branches
+  Click the button on new Pull request to request for merge your branche